Your Furnace Doesn’t Feel Hot Enough.

 Clogged furnace air filter

-A clogged air filter is one of the most common furnace issues and can lead to many different problems such as reduced heating abilities, unhealthy air, and, if left untreated long enough, it can lead to furnace failure as well.
+A clogged air filter is one of the most common furnace issues.
+It can lead to many different problems such as reduced heating abilities, unhealthy air, and, if left untreated long enough, it can lead to a furnace failure.
 Luckily it’s pretty easy to fix.
-Once you locate where your air filter is on your furnace, simply remove the filter, find the model number on the cardboard frame, and then make a quick trip to your local hardware store for a new one.
-If the structure of your air filter is plastic, then your screen is likely reusable, and you should be able to vacuum it out and replace it back in your furnace.
+Once you locate where your air filter is on your furnace, remove the filter, find the model number on the cardboard frame, and then make a quick trip to your local hardware store for a new one.
+If your air filter structure is plastic, then your screen is likely reusable, and you should be able to vacuum it out and replace it in your furnace.
 Now turn up the heat and get back to the fun.
 If it still isn’t working properly and you realize that the filter still isn’t as clean as it should be, then check the filter and bag in the vacuum.
 If they’re both fine, it’s likely your vacuum has passed it’s sold by date, and it would be worth looking around for a new one in places like the Vacuumshop to make sure you get a vacuum that can clean the filter properly.

 Dirty Furnace Burners